Avioimpex Flight 110

 Avioimpex Flight 110 was a scheduled international passenger flight operated by Avioimpex that crashed on 20 November 1993 while flying from Geneva to Skopje.
 Before the disaster, Flight 110 had deviated from Skopje International Airport to Ohrid Airport due to a blizzard in the Macedonian capital.
 The plane, a Yakovlev Yak-42, was carrying 108 passengers and eight crew, and crashed about 7 km east of Ohrid Airport.
 All 116 people on board were killed as a result of the crash.
 One passenger lived for eleven days after the disaster but succumbed to his injuries.
 Most of the victims were Yugoslav citizens of Albanian ethnicity.

 The crash was Macedonia's third aviation disaster in 16 months, and remains the country's deadliest.
 A subsequent investigation established the cause of the accident as pilot error.

 Flight

 Flight 110 was an international scheduled passenger flight originating in Geneva, Switzerland with a final destination of Skopje, Macedonia.
 Due to a blizzard at Skopje, Flight 110 was diverted to Ohrid Airport.

 Cleared for an approach to Runway 02, the Yak-42 was approximately 2,300 ft too high to carry out a successful landing, so a missed approach procedure was executed.
 Shortly afterwards the crew of Flight 110 radioed that they were not receiving the VOR signal.
 Air Traffic control was unable to satisfy the request for a bearing and the pilot of Flight 110 advised that he could not see the runway lights.
-Shortly thereafter Flight 110 crashed killing 115 of the 116 people on board.
-One passenger, a 23-year-old Serbian man, survived but was badly injured.
+Shortly thereafter, Flight 110 crashed killing 115 of the 116 people on board.
+One passenger, a 23-year-old Serbian man, initially survived but was badly injured.